-We actively use our sensory bin in our classroom.
-We change it out weekly and use it to reinforce various skills: math and literacy concepts, fine motor, co-operation and problem solving.
-Our students return to the sensory bin throughout the week, and we love coming up with new activities to put in it.
+I actively use my sensory bin in the classroom.
+It is changes out weekly and use it to reinforce various skills: math and literacy concepts, fine motor, co-operation and problem solving.
+Our students return to the sensory bin throughout the week, and I love coming up with new activities to put in it.

-Here are a few examples of what we have done in the past.
+Here are a few examples of what I have done in the past.
 Let me know what your favorite sensory bin set-up is in the comments!

 Keeping it Simple

-Sometimes we like to keep our sensory bins really simple, and they are some of our most popular bins!
-Water and our marble run set was a huge hit, and it was so simple to set up.
+Sometimes I like to keep the sensory bins really simple, and they are some of the most popular bins!
+Water and marble run was a huge hit, and it was so simple to set up.
 Pompoms, water and toys was another popular choice.

-Some weeks we just put out some simple items that students can build with.
-These straws and connectors provided endless fun, but the only work for us was dumping the materials in the bin!
+Some weeks I just put out some simple items that students can build with.
+These straws and connectors provided endless fun, but the only work for me was dumping the materials in the bin!
 You don’t have to spend a ton of time and money to put together your bins, have fun with them.

-For some of our sensory bins, we put out materials that will focus on a literacy skill.
-We have worked on letter recognition, beginning sounds, CVC words, anything that we have noticed our students need a bit of extra work on.
+For some of the sensory bins, I put out materials that will focus on a literacy skill.
+I have worked on letter recognition, beginning sounds, CVC words, anything that I have noticed my students need a bit of extra work on.

 You can use a variety of literacy manipulatives and activities in your sensory bin (acorn letters, Alpha Pops, letter beads, stacking letters, magnetic letters & cookie sheets, etc.).
 Combine them with fun sensory or fine motor items for some great hands-on learning experiences.

 You can also focus on your students’ math skills in your sensory bins.
 We have used these cards and recording sheets to reinforce number recognition, ten frames, and tallies.

-As with your literacy sensory bins, you can add any manipulatives to incorporate a variety of math skills.
-This spring bin can reinforce number recognition, adding, subtracting, estimating, sorting, fine motor skills, and much more!
+As with your literacy sensory bins, you can add manipulatives to incorporate a variety of math skills.
+This spring bin can be used to reinforce number recognition, adding, subtracting, estimating, sorting, fine motor skills, and much more!